© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross known as Stump Cross is a scheduled monument protected by Historic England under reference 1018312.
 View the official record →

-Stump Cross is a wayside cross located in Norfolk, England, and represents a type of medieval monument commonly erected at roadsides and boundaries throughout England.
+Stump Cross is a wayside cross located in Norfolk, England, and represents a form of religious monument commonly erected during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018312.

 Wayside cross known as Stump Cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018312.